 I’m required to complete Alcohol BASICS, Marijuana BASICS, or Howl for Help Meetings.
 What should I do?

-If you’ve been assigned to a BASICS class, need to complete your individual BASICS meetings, or Howl for Help meetings, these meetings may place either virtually or over the phone.
+these meetings may place either virtually or in person.
 Jeffrey Fay, the Alcohol and Other Drug Education Coordinator, will assist you in completing this sanction.
-Jeff can be emailed at email@example.com.
+Mr. Fay can be emailed at firstname.lastname@example.org.